 11. The Malchi

 The Malchi is a cross between a Maltese and Chihuahua and can be either long or short-haired.
 This furball has either a white, cream or tan coat that needs grooming to maintain its appearance.
 This pup makes a great lap dog, and its need for exercise is low.
-This can be a stubborn and dominant creature that is a bit surly and can bully other smaller animals.
+This small designer dog can be a stubborn and dominant creature that is a bit surly and can bully other smaller animals.
 They are better suited to adults and older children.

 12. The Morkie